Chart Color Schemes

 South Ripley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, South Ripley's population is estimated at approximately 6,552 people.
-This represents an increase of 2,483 individuals since the 2021 Census, which reported a population of 4,069.
-The change is inferred from AreaSearch's estimate of 5,575 residents following examination of the latest ABS ERP data release (June 2024) and an additional 677 validated new addresses since the Census date.
-This results in a density ratio of 129 persons per square kilometer.
-South Ripley's growth rate of 61.0% since the 2021 census exceeds both the national average (8.9%) and the state average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 85.0% of overall population gains during recent periods, though all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, South Ripley's estimated population is around 5,955.
+This reflects a growth of 1,886 people since the 2021 Census, which reported a population of 4,069.
+The change is inferred from AreaSearch's estimate of 5,344 residents following examination of ABS ERP data (June 2024) and an additional 677 validated new addresses since the Census date.
+This results in a density ratio of 117 persons per square kilometer.
+South Ripley's growth rate of 46.4% since 2021 exceeded national (9.7%) and state averages, making it a regional growth leader.
+Interstate migration contributed approximately 85.0% to overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Exceptional growth is predicted over the period, with the suburb expected to increase by 18,581 persons to 2041, reflecting a total increase of 282.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied where necessary.
+Exceptional future growth is predicted for South Ripley, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to increase by 18,424 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 318.0% over the 17 years.

 Frequently Asked Questions - Population